ChayScripts/Citrix-Scripts/README.md

-### Collection of Citrix Scripts I wrote on day to day tasks.
+# Citrix
+Scripts related to Citrix products.
+Please run only if you understand completely.